ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

   - If the test takes longer than 2 seconds, it will fail
 - Calling `ConfirmTxs` with our TX being passed in

-The function `ConfirmTXs`, in particular, is useful as it checks that our TX was sent and that, if finalized, our transaction has the expected outputs.
+The function `ConfirmTXs` is useful as it checks that our TX was sent and that, if finalized, our transaction has the expected outputs.
 We have the following: